ykskks/ds3_summer_school/README.md

 # ds3_summer_school

-run this command in the root of this directory.
+To get the result, run this command in the root of this directory.
 ```
 python scripts/train_and_predict.py
 ```